sethlsc91/NLP-Toxic-Comment-Classification/README.md

 ### Analysis Limitations

-- It was observed that some of the most frequent words found amongst 'flagged' comments are seemingly innocent words such as 'Wikipedia', 'as' and 'people', possibly due to the usage of a default stop word library during the analysis (**nltk.corpus.stopwords** for Python)
+- It was observed that some of the most frequent words found amongst _'flagged'_ comments are seemingly innocent words such as '_Wikipedia'_, _'as'_ and _'people'_, possibly due to the usage of a default stop word library during the analysis (**nltk.corpus.stopwords** for Python)
-- Analysis of each eligible word / token did not factor in the context in which the word was used in the comment string (eg. the word 'cut' can be used as an action word for either progrssive work or self-harm)
+- Analysis of each eligible word / token did not factor in the context in which the word was used in the comment string (eg. the word _'cut'_ can be used as an action word for either progressive work or self-harm)
 - Uni-gram analysis was employed during this project, where each word / token was analysed independently and word order in a comment string was not considered
 - There were instances of delibrate misspelling in comment strings to circumvent existing online safety restrictions - after having applied the pre-processing measures to streamline all words / tokens for analysis, the result of these words might be unrecoginisable, and treated as a completely new word during modeling